susanyang17/doc/tutorial/database.md

 # Summary
-* Keikai provides API to allow to you handle data transfermation between spreadsheet and a database.
+* This example demonstrates how you can use Keikai API to load data from the database to a spreadsheet and save it back.
-* Keikai doesn't limit you which Java framework/library to communicate with a database.
+* You can use any Java framework/library to communicate with the database, it is not limited by Keikai.